ytake/nazg-skeleton/README.md

 [Framework](https://github.com/ytake/nazg-framework)

 ## License
-The Nazg Framework is licensed under The 3-Clause BSD License.
+The Nazg Framework is licensed under The MIT License (MIT).
 See [License File](LICENSE) for more information.